Q & A

 Is Cash Going Away in the U.S.?

-While cash usage remains strong, there are those special interest groups, including the global charge-card companies, that advocate and promote the use of alternative, noncash forms of payment, because the profits of their businesses stand to grow dramatically as the number and dollar amount of cashless transactions increases.
 It is estimated that the card companies now reap a trillion dollars in transaction profits, which would double if they should succeed in converting current cash transactions into electronic funds-transfer (EFT) card transactions, underscoring why they are determined to see cash go away.

-Consumers, however, obviously value the utility of cash as a payment option, as shown by the volume now in circulation and by the way in which the pandemic and other emergencies invariably generate larger cash withdrawals by the U.S. populace, seeking a vital safety net in times of crisis.
+Consumers, however, obviously value the convenience and utility of cash as a payment option, as shown by the volume now in circulation and by the way in which the pandemic and other emergencies invariably generate larger cash withdrawals by the U.S. populace, seeking a vital safety net in times of crisis.

 Who is trying to eliminate cash?